aqutor/SMangerPanel/README.md

 # SMangerPanel
-A frontend proejct for morning running management.
+A frontend proejct for morning running management using React framework.

 # Requirements
 1. Node.js >= v12.11.0